tomdavenport/agency/_services/google-adwords.md

 ---
+collection: services
 layout: service
-title: Google Adwords Marketing System
+title: Google Adwords Marketing
 description: A stream of automated leads for your business.
 Reach prospects the moment they search for your service or product, on the most powerful ad platform in the world.

+valueProp: A stream of automated leads for your business.
+Reach prospects the moment they search for your service or product, on the most powerful ad platform in the world.

 service: Google Adwords

+benefit:
-benefit1: Increase traffic
+- Increase traffic
-benefit2:
-benefit3:
+- Grow conersion rate
+- Do moar stuff!!

+audience:
+- Marketing Managers
+- Entrepreneurs
+- Shop owners

 cta: Setup Now